maxant/monitor-everything.online/README.md

 - `MEOE-002 Missing context file ${contextFilename} - did you forget to run this action with the command 'BUILD_STARTED'?` - if this occurs, please ensure that you have called the action with the command 'BUILD_STARTED' in the same job as calling the action with the command 'BUILD_COMPLETED'.
 - `MEOE-003 Unknown command ${command}` - This happens if you are calling the action with an unknown command.
 Please read about the supported commands above in the "inputs" section.
-- `MEOE-004 General error: ${error.message}` - This indicates that a general erro rhas occurred.
+- `MEOE-004 General error: ${error.message}` - This indicates that a general error has occurred.
+Please open an issue and describe how you use the action so that we can investigate the cause.
+- `MEOE-005 Failed to POST build time to url` - This indicates that there was an error uploading the build time.
+Please open an issue and describe how you use the action so that we can investigate the cause.
+- `MEOE-006 Missing deploymentName` - You need to add the `deploymentName` input paramter under the `with` block of the action for the BUILD_COMPLETED command.
+- `MEOE-007 Missing deploymentName` - You need to add the `deploymentName` input paramter under the `with` block of the action for the BUILD_STARTED command.
+- `MEOE-008 Failed to POST build time to url` - This indicates that there was an error uploading the commit IDs as part of the `BUILD_STARTED` command.
 Please open an issue and describe how you use the action so that we can investigate the cause.